adnantheanalyst/CarseatsDataset_R_Analysis/README.md

 is.factor(my.data$ShelveLoc)<br>
 [1] TRUE<br>

-Some graphical analyses to evaluate the relationship between the response (Sales) and the covariates.<br>
+Did some graphical analyses to evaluate the relationship between the response (Sales) and the covariates.<br>

 par(mfrow=c(1,2))<br>
 hist(my.data$Sales, prob=TRUE)<br>